-Every scheduling iteration Moab calculates a numeric priority for each job in consideration, and then orders them accordingly.
+With every scheduling iteration Moab Cloud calculates a numeric priority for each job in consideration, and then orders them accordingly.
 Administrators are able to determine which factors are taken into account when this priority is calculated.
 Additionally, different weights can be applied to these factors, which allows administrators to target specific factors as being more important than others.

-Each time through the scheduling cycle, Moab calculates a numeric priority value for each job using the values of the selected components, sub-components and weights.
+Each time through the scheduling cycle, Moab Cloud calculates a numeric priority value for each job using the values of the selected components, sub-components and weights.
 Components can include job credentials, fairshare usage, requested job resources, current and target service levels, consumed resources and job attributes.

-Moab's SLA and priority policies ensure the highest priority workloads are considered first.
-Moab then attempts to start the jobs, beginning at the top and moving down the list.
+Moab Cloud's SLA and priority policies ensure the highest priority workloads are considered first.
+It then attempts to start the jobs, beginning at the top and moving down the list.
 Once it gets to a job that cannot currently be started, a reservation is created for that job.
-Moab then switches to backfill mode to find jobs in the queue that it will be able to start.
+Moab Cloud then switches to backfill mode to find jobs in the queue that it will be able to start.

-For jobs Moab decides to start, it then needs to decide where to place them.
+For the jobs Moab Cloud decides to start, it then needs to decide where to place them.